-Staff CPD to improve teaching in writing All relevant staff will receive CPD training on Talk for Writing and Read into writing to ensure teaching of writing is well planned and well delivered across the school.
-Talk for Writing has had an outstanding impact on schools.
+0 ······ Staff CPD to improve teaching in writing All relevant staff will receive CPD training on Talk for Writing and Read into writing to ensure teaching of writing is well planned and well delivered across the school.
+1 Talk for Writing has had an outstanding impact on schools.
 Evidence show that children initially double their rate of progress.
 Schools already performing well have not only increased attainment, but also enjoyment and engagement.
 English Lead has time out of class to help embed effective teaching of writing.
-The EEF Guide to the Pupil Premium - Autumn 2021 https://d2tic4wvo1iusb.cloudfront.net/documents/guidance-for- 1 teachers/pupil-premium/EEF-Guide-to-the-Pupil-Premium-Autumn- 2021.pdf Staff CPD: Staff training improving reading Our summative and formative assessments show there is a gap in reading between PPG and non PPG children.
-Cracking Comprehension teaches children the skills and strategies they need to successfully explain their understanding of a wide range of texts, and offers ideas to extend their enjoyment of, and engagement 1 Reading lead to attend courses to support and to have time out of the class to monitor and support the teaching of Reading It has been found that Reading comprehension strategies can have high impact on pupils' attainment and progress.
+The EEF Guide to the Pupil Premium - Autumn 2021 https://d2tic4wvo1iusb.cloudfront.net/documents/guidance-for- teachers/pupil-premium/EEF-Guide-to-the-Pupil-Premium-Autumn- 2021.pdf Staff CPD: Staff training Our summative and formative assessments show there is a gap in reading between PPG and non PPG children.
+1 improving reading Cracking Comprehension teaches children the skills and strategies they need to successfully explain their understanding of a wide range of texts, and offers ideas to extend their enjoyment of, and engagement Reading lead to attend courses to support and to have time out of the class to monitor and support the teaching of Reading It has been found that Reading comprehension strategies can have high impact on pupils' attainment and progress.
 Alongside phonics it is a crucial component of early reading instruction.
-Reading comprehension strategies EEF (educationendowmentfoundation.org.uk) Additional teacher in years five & six.
-Reduce class size Smaller class sizes allows more personalised learning.
-Research evidence suggests that reducing class size can have positive impacts on pupil outcomes when implemented with socioeconomically disadvantaged pupil populations.
+Introduction of VIPERS - Learning the skills of reading as outlined in the National Curriculum KS1 and KS2 Test Domains New GL Assessment scheme used for assessment of Reading and Comprehension.
+NGRT gives reading ages of pupils, based on these assessments, which will be used to focus support/interventions.
+Reading comprehension strategies EEF (educationendowmentfoundation.org.uk) Additional teacher Smaller class sizes allows more personalised learning.
+1 in year six.
+Reduce class size Research evidence suggests that reducing class size can have positive impacts on pupil outcomes when implemented with socioeconomically disadvantaged pupil populations.
 Some studies also have also found that smaller class sizes in primary schools can have a greater positive impact on disadvantaged pupils than their peers.
-Reducing class size EEF (educationendowmentfoundation.org.uk) 1 Ongoing CPD to improve teaching in phonics to improve the percentage of pupils reaching the expected standard in the phonics check at the end of Year 1 and close gaps of children in Year 2 Some disadvantaged pupils may not develop phonological awareness at the same rate as other pupils, having been exposed to fewer words spoken and books read in the home.
-Phonics lead released from class to monitor and support the teaching of phonics.
-Ensuring Bug club can be accessed by all pupils in EY's and KS1 in school and at home Phonics EEF (educationendowmentfoundation.org.uk) 1, 4 Staff CPD: Early language skills Children are entering our Reception with language skills that are lower than previous years.
+Reducing class size EEF (educationendowmentfoundation.org.uk) Ongoing CPD to improve teaching in phonics to improve the Some disadvantaged pupils may not develop phonological awareness at the same rate as other pupils, having been exposed to fewer words spoken and books read in the home.
+1, 4 percentage of pupils reaching the expected Phonics lead released from class to monitor and support the teaching of phonics. standard in the phonics check at the Implementation of FFT Success for All Phonics Programme. end of Year 1 and close gaps of children in Year 2 Phonics EEF (educationendowmentfoundation.org.uk) Staff CPD: Children are entering our Reception with language skills that are lower 14 Early language skills than previous years.
 NELI has been found to improve children's language and early literacy skills.
-Staff released to delver NELI programme in Early YEars All children appear to benefit from early literacy approaches, but there is some evidence that certain strategies, particularly those involving targeted small group interaction, may have particularly positive effects on children from disadvantaged backgrounds.
-Studies indicate that involving parents in developing early literacy strategies can be beneficial Early literacy approaches EEF (educationendowmentfoundation.org.uk) 1 4
+Staff released to deliver NELI programme in Early Years All children appear to benefit from early literacy approaches, but there is some evidence that certain strategies, particularly those involving targeted small group interaction, may have particularly positive effects on children from disadvantaged backgrounds.
+Studies indicate that involving parents in developing early literacy strategies can be beneficial